sbertrang/redis-distlock/README.md

 This is an implementation of the Redlock algorithm using Redis for distributed lock management.

-**NOTE**: This needs at least Redis version 2.6.12 which brings adds new options to the SET command.
+**NOTE**: This needs at least Redis version 2.6.12 which adds new options to the `SET` command making this implementation possible.

 # METHODS